ZanzyTHEbar/EasyNetworkManager/README.md

 # EasyNetworkManager Library

 This is an in-progress library for easy network management.
-It is not yet complete, but it is a good start (and functional).

 This library implements the following classes: